EvanFarris/TeggleBot/README.md

 After pressing the follow button, the bot will send [this message](https://i.imgur.com/mStE35v.png)

-And you should be all set, five Twitch streamers can be followed per server pre.
+And you should be all set, five Twitch streamers can be followed per server.
+[Example notification](https://i.imgur.com/SqKKciE.png)

 __Note: The bot must be in the channel and be able to send messages, otherwise no message will be sent.__
 ### Other commands